-New Plymouth and North Taranaki constituencies Stratford constituency South Taranaki constituency Constituencies The rate invoice was not received, where it can be proved that it was not due to negligence by the ratepayer.
+New Plymouth and North Taranaki Stratford constituency South Taranaki constituency constituencies The rate invoice was not received, where it can be proved that it was not due to negligence by the ratepayer.
 Where an error has been made by Council staff which has subsequently resulted in a penalty charge being imposed.
 In the case of a deceased estate, upon receipt of a letter from a Solicitor who has been granted probate, that while the winding up of the affairs of the estate are in progress and that Council may expect full payment of rates, Council may remit penalties from the time of death.
 Where a ratepayer enters into a direct debit arrangement for the payment of the current year rates and any rate arrears, further penalties will be granted a remission.
-However, any default in the arrangement will cause the remission to be cancelled from the date of the default.
-Any penalties applied up to the date of commencement of the arrangement will remain.
-The Council, and officers with the appropriate delegated authority, may remit up to 100% (or other figure) of the penalties charged to a property, where the ratepayer can demonstrate that there are circumstances outside of their control which have caused the rates to incur a penalty, and where the rates are paid in full on an agreed date.

-Remission of rates or postponement of rates for financial hardship.
-New Plymouth and North Taranaki Constituencies only.

-The objective of this policy is to assist ratepayers experiencing extreme financial hardship which affects their ability to pay rates.

-A. Postponement - Owner/Ratepayer

-Only rating units used solely for residential purposes (i.e. are in the residential rating differential and are not mixed use properties) will be eligible for consideration for rates postponement for extreme financial hardship.

-Only the person entered as the ratepayer on the rating information database, or their authorised agent, may make an application for rates postponement for extreme financial hardship on the rating unit which is the subject of the application.
+However, any default in the arrangement will cause the remission to be cancelled from the date of the date of commencement of the arrangement will remain.
+The Council, and officers with the appropriate delegated authority, may remit up to 100% (or other figure) of the penalties charged to a property, where the ratepayer can demonstrate that there are circumstances outside of their control which have caused the rates to incur a penalty, and where the rates are paid in full on an agreed date. nancial hardship.
+New Plymouth and North Taranaki C Constituencies only.
+New Plymouth and North Taranaki Constituencies.
+Objectives of the policy The objective of this policy is to assist ratepayers e xperiencing extreme financial hardship which affects t heir ability to pay rates.
+Postponement - Owner/Ratepayer Conditions and criteria Only rating units used solely for residential purpos consideration for rates postponement for extreme es (i.e. are in the residential rating differential and are financial hardship. not mixed use properties) will be eligible for Only the person entered as the ratepayer on the rating information database, or their authorised agent, may make an application for rates postponement for extreme financial hardship on the rating unit which is the subject of the application.
 The ratepayer must not own any other rating units (whether in the district or in another district).
 When considering whether extreme financial hardship exists, all of the ratepayer's personal circumstances will be relevant including, but not limited to, the following factors: age, physical or mental disability, injury, illness and family circumstances.
 Before approving an application the Council must be satisfied that the ratepayer is unlikely to have sufficient funds left over, after the payment of rates, for normal health care, proper provision for maintenance of his or her home and chattels at an adequate standard as well as making provision for normal day to day living expenses.

-The ratepayer must either:

-- make acceptable arrangements for payment of future rates, for example by setting up a system for regular payments, or - agree that all future rates be postponed.
+The ratepayer must either: make acceptable arrangements for payment of future rates, for example by setting up a system for regular payments, or agree that all future rates be postponed.
 The Council may add a postponement fee to the postponed rates for the period between the due date and the date they are paid.
 This fee will not exceed an amount which covers the Council's administration and financial costs.